 But Spring Gruv isn’t the only reason to head to Park City during the springtime!
 Here are some other reasons why visiting Park City in the spring is an excellent choice.

 - The crowds have thinned out.
 Hate crowds?
 Us too.
-Especially when you’re not exactly a pro at navigating yourself through throngs of people in skiis or snowboards.
+Especially when you’re not exactly a pro at navigating yourself through throngs of people in skis or snowboards.
 Less crowds in town mean less crowds on the mountains, too!

 - It’s actually warm out.
 During our trip, Park City’s temperatures hovered around 50 degrees – even up on the mountain.
 That means less restrictive layers, no freezing cold fingers, and no beard icicles!
-You can make due with a light jacket and some sunglasses.
+You can make do with a light jacket and some sunglasses.
 Although we definitely saw plenty of locals wearing even less than that….

 - You can score some deals.
 From resort deals to sales on gear and clothing, you’ll find prices falling around the end of ski season in the early spring.
 This is great, because it means you can spend more money on things like fancy spa treatments if you happen to be the not-actually-into-skiing type (ahem: Lia).